Two-story white house in winter with snowy lawn and trees.

 Only homeowners living in a specific area, known as a special assessment district, are expected to pay the special assessment tax.

-How To Find The Assessed Value Of A Property
+How To Find Assessed Value Of Property

-An assessor finds the assessed value of your home based on the market value, the appraised value or a uniform percentage of the two.
+An assessor calculates the assessed value of your home based on the market value, the appraised value or a uniform percentage of the two.
 Municipalities and counties employ an assessor to determine the tax-assessed value of the homes in their jurisdictions.

 How To Use The Assessed Value To Calculate Property Taxes